defnetrcan/AI-ML-PROJECT/README.md

 We concluded hyperparameter tuning for Random Forest and Decision Tree Models by using cross-validation.
 The reason why we used cross-validation is to ensure generalizability of the models' performance, optimize hyperparameters, and decrease the risks of overfitting and underfitting.

 ### Model Evaluation
 After running our code and trying it on the test set.
 We evaluated the model performance by using MSE and R².
-Eventually, we compared all od the results and we chose the best model.
+Eventually, we compared all of the results and we chose the best model.

 ## Model Choices and Baseline(s)